queeb3/Manifesto/README.md

 chain from DynamicObject instead of StaticObject.
 Like dude just make a tree struct that holds data relative to the tree alone and add a bool or flag to it to determine if it can be cut...

-That is the difference between DoD and OOD, you can still use OOP for DoD mind you, let me show you some VS examples:
+That is the difference between DOD and OOD, you can still use OOP for DOD mind you, let me show you some VS examples:
 ```C#
 class GameObject {}
 class StaticObj : GameObject {}